unknowvwake/auth-client/README.md

 # Auth Client Project

-This project is designed to handle authentication using OAuth2 with Hydra.
+This project is designed to handle authentication using OAuth2 with Hydra and OIDC.
 The project is divided into two phases:

 1. **Phase 1**: OAuth2 with Hydra
 2. **Phase 2**: OIDC Public Client (coming soon)